-- 1. Ensure the plan for the day has been proofed before morning this is to head off any potential issues before they occur.
+- 3. Ensure the plan for the day has been proofed before the morning this is to head off any potential issues before they occur.
 This is to include: - a.
-Obtaining the weather report check against planned activities and work with staff to alter accordingly - b.
+Obtaining the weather report- check against planned activities and work with staff to alter accordingly - b.
 Checking all planned resources - c.
-Briefing the core staff team at 0900 share and check understanding and troubleshoot with the relevant staff and coordinators as appropriate
+Briefing the core staff team at 0900- share and check understanding and trouble shoot with the relevant staff and coordinators as appropriate - 4.
+Be contactable on the Duty Manager radio for the day or ensure that another Duty Manager has the radio and is able to cover- this allows staff instant access to the Duty Manager should the need arise - 5.
+Be contactable on the Duty Manager Phone during opening hours - 6.
+Carry a personal mobile phone this will act as a backup means of contact should for any reason the radio is not able to summon support

-- 2. Be contactable on the Duty Manager radio for the day or ensure that another Duty Manager has the radio and is able to cover this allows staff instant access to the Duty Manager should the need arise. - 3.
-Be contactable on the Duty Manager phone during opening hours. - 4.
-Carry a personal mobile phone this will act as a backup means of contact should for any reason, the radio not be able to summon support. - 5.
-Plan their normal duties so they are able to support staff should an incident arise things like meetings and training should be set up in such a way that the DM can instantly drop what they are doing and support. - 6.
-Monitor and check the standards of activity and set up through "walking the floor" at least once a day.
+- Plan their normal duties so they are able to support staff should an incident arise Things like meetings and training should be set up in such a way that the DM can instantly drop what they are doing and support - 8.
+Monitor and check the standards of activity and set up though "walking the floor" at least once a day.